flagship-llc/wp-page-skeleton/README.md

 This plugin is made for people with a moderate to high understanding of WordPress structure and theme development.
 It is meant to help you keep your development / production / staging environments synchronized, while leveraging the power of source control to help manage the structure.
 That's why the skeleton.yml file is kept inside your theme folder.

 We use git.

+If you organize your templates in directories, be warned that WordPress 3.3 and earlier will _not_ show them in the "page template" drop-down menu.
+WordPress 3.4 and later will show one directory level deep.
+Using Page Skeleton, you can use as many directory levels deep as you like!
+Just try not to update the page within WordPress (this is not tested behaviour)

 ## Requirements